omkreddy/kafka-examples/producer/README.md

 assigned in a round-robin fashion.
 But, Many times applications want to distribute the records based on their partition design.
 Available options for custom partitioning are

-**Option 1**: Pass optional partition number, while producing the records, using [ProducerRecord](https://kafka.apache.org/090/javadoc/org/apache/kafka/clients/producer/ProducerRecord.html) class.
+**Option 1**: Pass partition number, while producing the records, using [ProducerRecord](https://kafka.apache.org/090/javadoc/org/apache/kafka/clients/producer/ProducerRecord.html) class.

-Main Classes: BasicPartitionExample.java, SimpleProducer.java
+**Example Classes:** BasicPartitionExample.java, SimpleProducer.java

 This examples distributes the event numbered records to Partition 0 and odd numbered records to Partition 1.